pa-dg/YourBnB/README.md

 ### User Authentication

 - Users are able to sign up, log in, and log out.
 Users can sign up for a new account by providing first name, last name, email, and password.
-Upon logging in, users will gain additional features such as create reservations, and provide reviews on listings.
+Upon logging in, users will gain additional features such as make reservations, and provide reviews on listings.

 * Sign up/Sign in modal appears when users attempt to do reservations/reviews without being logged in.